Minnesota Traffic Defense

 Traffic Lawyer Thomas Gallagher on traffic defense.

 Should you pay a traffic ticket, or get a traffic lawyer to fight it?

 After a traffic citation most people want to keep it off their driver’s license record.
-That’s because we don’t want to lose our license or pay higher insurance rates.
-And though fighting it won’t always get that result, not fighting it never will.
+And that’s because we don’t want to lose our license or pay higher insurance rates.
+Though fighting it won’t always get that result, not fighting it never will.

 But in the long run, it can be cheaper to hire a traffic lawyer.